To be successful, every CFA candidate needs a good study plan. Setting deadlines for the topics is the first step. A conventional one.

 - It's too risky to leave mock exams for the last week before your exam.
 You should do as many mocks as possible over the last couple of weeks before the exam.
 Worried that you haven't dealt with all of the topics yet?
 Well, you can still fight against time but also make sure you get enough practice.

-These 7 assumptions formed the basis for our new CFA Study Planner (with the recommended CFA topic sequence):
+These 7 assumptions formed the basis for our CFA Study Planner 3.0 (with the recommended CFA topic sequence):

 The topic sequence applied is not random.
 More challenging topics are coupled with more easy ones allowing you to take a sort of a break meanwhile.
 Also, where possible, topics are coupled based on the similarity of concepts.
-Last but not least, the most important topics - i.e. Ethics and FRA - are scheduled relatively upfront to ensure they are thoroughly studied.
+Last but not least, the most important topics – i.e. Ethics and FRA – are scheduled in the first half of your prep, thus ensuring they can be thoroughly studied.

 You are asked to focus on your weekly tasks, including both CFA readings and review sessions (to have regular review scheduled go for the full version of your study plan).
-To aid your revision, there are free & paid tools available inside the app.
+To aid your revision, there are free & paid tools available inside the study planner.

 Ethics is treated exceptionally.
 It’s scheduled at the beginning and at the end plus you’ll be asked to study Ethics Standards also in between other topics to learn them thoroughly.

 Inside your Free Study Plan, you will find some free exam-type questions.
-And even more of them in the paid version of our app.
+And even more of them in the paid version of our CFA Study Planner.